Hi guys, hi from Andrea Unger.

 It’s like if we go to a tailor and we get a suit and we use measures from our body which are not the very last but are an average of a diary we kept over the years and therefore once we have our new suit we put it on and we discover that we put on weight and so we no longer fit exactly how we wished into it, which is…

-It does not be we have to take the very last condition of the market of course, it’s just an example of how average measures of the past not always meet the expectations of the future.
+It does not be we have to take the very last condition of the market, of course, it’s just an example of how average measures of the past do not always meet the expectations of the future.

-So let’s say, we can limit obviously over fitting we can limit it based on our experience on our common sense and so on, but than there is another point.
+So let’s say, we can limit obviously overfitting we can limit it based on our experience on our common sense and so on, but then there is another point.